 With the ever increasing popularity of Barbel fishing, many more members coming from the lakes onto the river and as a result we would like to make a plea to some of those anglers that are not used to handling these magnificent fish.

-Firstly, we would remind all members that Barbel are not allowed to be retained in keep-nets, see byelaw 4.j.
-Handbook page 9.
+Firstly, we would remind all members that Barbel are not allowed to be retained in keep-nets, see byelaw 4.j. in the Handbook.
 We would also request anglers to use a landing net with a small mesh that will help to prevent fin damage, especially to the leading edge of their pectoral and dorsal fins.

 Barbel are renowned for their tremendous power and the fight that they put up before being landed, however in doing so they expend an enormous amount of their energy, as a result they must be allowed to rest for a few minutes before being returned or photographed.
 This may be done by facing them upstream in clean, fast running water, either in a landing net or by holding them.

 When out of the water, always use an unhooking mat to support the fish and ensure that it is returned as soon as possible to the river.